 The Basic Idea: Imagine a Circle, Not a Chop

-Before we touch on anything else, let’s get one thing straight about the golf swing's a basic action.
+Before we touch on anything else, let’s get one thing straight about the golf swing's basic action.
 The most common mistake newcomers make is thinking of the swing as an up-and-down chopping motion.
 They lift the club straight up with their arms and try to hack down at the ball.
 This is the surest way to generate weak, inconsistent shots.

 Instead, I want you to think of the golf swing as a rotation.
-The club moves around your body in a circle-like.
+The club moves around your body in a circular motion.
 This motion is powered primarily by the turning of your bigger muscles - your shoulders and your hips.
 When you turn your body to swing the club back, you are loading up power.
 When you unwind your body toward the target, you release that power into the ball.
 The arms and hands have a role, of course, but your body is the engine.
 If you can remember this one idea - turn, don't chop - you’ll already be ahead of most beginners.

 How to Hold the Golf Club (Your Grip)